Eustachy Tyszkiewicz: Archaeological work and Antiquities Museum

 He was noted as the first archaeologist with an academic and systematic approach to the study of Belarus and Lithuania, and had a great influence on succeeding generations of archaeologists.
-In 1855, on the basis of his personal collection of archaeological and historical artifacts, he founded the Museum of Antiquities in Vilnius (Vilna, Wilno), which is considered to be the predecessor of the National Museum of Lithuania.
+In 1855, on the basis of his personal collection of archaeological and historical artifacts, he founded the Museum of Antiquities in Vilnius, which is considered to be the predecessor of the National Museum of Lithuania.

 Tyszkiewicz is considered the "father of archaeology" in the former Grand Duchy of Lithuania.
 From 1837 he carried out excavations in the Trakai Peninsula Castle and focused on tumuli.
 He excavated about fifty tumuli near Kernavė, Halshany, Barysaw, Kreva, Lida and Lahoysk.
 He took a systematic approach to artifacts and categorized them according to the three-age system, Stone, Bronze, and Iron Ages.
 He published his first studies in several Polish journals 1837–1841 and a separate monograph in Polish, the first devoted to archaeology in Lithuania, in 1842.
 It described the remains of medieval castles, hill forts, tumuli, bronze and iron artifacts, etc. The publication was well received and became a textbook of archaeology for others.
 It was translated into Russian in 1843 and German 1846.
 Based on the archaeological findings, he studied the Krivichs, a Slavic tribe, their territory and trade.
 He systematically analyzed similarities and differences of the tumuli of different regions and tribes.
 In 1872, he published his third significant work on archaeology where he outlined the developments in the field of archaeology over the previous decades.

 Tyszkiewicz started making plans for a learned society, in the vacuum created by the closure of Vilnius University in 1832, after moving to Vilnius in 1835.
 At the suggestion of Theodor Narbut, he also started thinking about a history museum.
 In 1843, he toured Scandinavian countries, establishing contacts with various historical societies and gathering ideas for the future museum.
 He purchased a house in Antakalnis and opened a cabinet of antiquities for the public in 1847.
 He petitioned the Tsarist administration for permission to open a public museum twice, in 1848 and 1851, but the Museum of Antiquities was approved only in 1855.
 The Vilnius Archaeological Commission, which Tyszkiewicz chaired, acted as a de facto learned society.
 The museum was popular and its collections grew tenfold from 6,000 items donated by Tyszkiewicz to more than 67,000 items in 1865.
 After the failed Uprising of 1863, the Tsarist authorities instituted a number of strict Russification policies and nationalized the museum.
 Many valuable items, particularly those related to the former Polish–Lithuanian Commonwealth, were removed to the Rumyantsev Museum in Moscow.
 Tyszkiewicz formally oversaw the transformation of the museum into a department of the Vilnius Public Library and officially resigned from the museum in September 1867.